yapsterapp/clj-nats-async/README.md

 # clj-nats-async

-an async clojure NATS client, wrapping java-nats and exposing manifold streams on subscriptions
+an async clojure NATS client, wrapping java-nats

+creates Manifold streams on a NATS subject for :

+- publish only (a sink-only stream)
+- subscribe only (a source-only stream)
+- pubsub (a source+sink stream)

 ## Usage